Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards

 \section{Bounds in terms of $m$}

 In this section we bound the number of reflex edge guards required to guard a 2-reflex orthogonal polyhedron in terms of $m$, as opposed to $r$.
+We also prove that Conjecture~\ref{con4:1} holds for all stacks.
 Rather than providing a radically new construction, we bound $m$ with respect to $r$, and then we apply Theorem~\ref{t4:2orthor}.

 Note that a naive application of this method would not improve on the state of the art.
 Indeed, the sharpest possible inequality between $m$ and $r$ (involving also the genus $g$) is

 which yields an upper bound of